ArneDePeuter/deppy/examples/dog_api/README.md

 - 📷 **Get Breed Images**: Retrieves images for a specific breed.
 - 📸 **Get Sub-Breed Images**: Retrieves images for a specific sub-breed.

-These methods correspond directly to the API documentation for easy use. ✅
+These methods correspond 1-1 to the API documentation so this step should straightforward. ✅

 ---